apache/tomcat/modules/manager2/manager2-design.md

   file from the first line.

 **Access log**
-- File selector over the access log files, max-lines selector, refresh button.
+- File selector over the access log files, max-lines selector, refresh and download buttons (the download saves the full, unfiltered raw file of the current selection).
 - Filters that are shown depend on the fields the configured format
   provides: method, status (class `1xx`-`5xx` or exact code), user, session ID and free-text search.
 A filter is only offered when its field is part